 Is NPWA water fluoridated?

 No. North Penn Water does not add fluoride to either its groundwater or surface water supplies.
 It is a drinking water additive and not everyone who drinks water wants or needs fluoride in every glass.
 Fluoride levels are checked at each of our wells on a regular basis and occasionally naturally occurring fluoride is detected at low levels.
 Since over 95% of the water used is not consumed, the majority of fluoride goes right down the drain.
 The lack of fluoridation does not make the water any less safe, just as the addition of fluoride does not make the water supply safer.
 Please consult your health care provider to determine if family members need to take fluoride supplements.
-We have covered this topic in more detail in our Water Currents quarterly newsletter.
-To review that article, click here and scroll down to the Water News section.

 Why is my water discolored?